 With Terra Firma’s initial assessment in hand, the Conservancy and PPR consulted with the BPTA as to the establishment of a loop trail which would offer the least conflicts with bikers and cross country runners.
 BPTA volunteers provided a first draft of a loop which served as a basis for the ultimate route.
 PPR and Conservancy staff noted where the trolley loop encountered obstructions, steep slopes, degraded infrastructure and engineering hazards, trees and other infrastructure.
 FPC also convened other important trail stakeholders to determine priorities, reduce user conflicts and communicate project goals and outcomes.

 With limited funding, the Conservancy, in partnership with Philadelphia Parks & Recreation and the Belmont Plateau Trails Alliance, initiated work in 2017 to begin incrementally building the Trolley Trail.
 In the process, rogue trail segments were closed and rerouted to reduce the impact of existing trails on the local ecosystem and ensure the long-term sustainability of the Trolley Trail.
 Following heightened attention of the trail project in 2018, the Conservancy was able to complete the fundraising for the 4-mile loop trail.
-The Trolley Trail was completed in 2021, a new gateway to the trail at the Chamounix Picnic Area on Chamounix Drive was established in 2022, and wayfinding and interpretive signage was installed in spring 2023.
+The Trolley Trail was completed in 2021, a new gateway to the trail at the Chamounix Picnic Area on Chamounix Drive was established in 2022, and wayfinding and interpretive signage was installed in summer 2023.

 The completed Trolley Trail will provide a new quality park experience for trail users, build connections to bordering regional trails and several park amenities, and establish — for the first time in this area of the park — a coherent system recognized by the Conservancy, Parks & Recreation and stewardship groups.
 The trail will not only provide a fantastic new recreational amenity, but will also help to greatly improve the surrounding ecosystem by eliminating trails that disturb desirable woodland habitat and correcting erosion issues along previous trail segments, while preserving the existing and well-used single track mountain bike trails.